aiidateam/aiida-core/docs/source/howto/codes.rst

    | AiiDA's :ref:`public python API<python_api_public_list>` includes anything that you can import via ``from aiida.module import thing``.
    | Functionality at deeper nesting levels is not considered part of the public API and may change between minor AiiDA releases, breaking your plugin.

-.. _how-to:codes:remotes:
+.. _how-to:codes:computers:

-Configuring remote resources
+Configuring remote computers
 ============================

 `#4123`_